Native American languages

 We do not know of any children's books specifically about the Wailaki tribe.

 Two good books for kids on California Indians in general

 a more in-depth book for older readers is Tribes of California.

-You can also browse through our recommendations of books about American Indians in general.
+You can also browse through our recommendations of Native American novels.

 How do I cite your website in my bibliography?

 You will need to ask your teacher for the format he or she wants you to use.
 The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
 We are a nonprofit educational organization

 working to preserve and protect Native American languages and culture.
 You can learn more about our organization